slytechs-repos/jnetpcap-wrapper/README.md

 **jNetPcap** library has no external java dependencies except for modules provided by the java runtime.

 ### Java Dependencies for Module: `org.jnetpcap`
-* No java dependencies except for standard java modules and the *Foreign Function* feature, currently in java *preview* (enabled with `--enable-preview` VM args option), but one which is expected to be a permanent feature, in the near future.
+* No java dependencies except for standard java modules and the [*Foreign Function*][jep424] feature, currently in java *preview* (enabled with `--enable-preview` VM args option), but one which is expected to be a permanent feature, in the near future.

 ### Native Library Dependencies
 * The only native dependency is the native [*libpcap* library][libpcap] itself, which has to be installed prior to **jNetPcap** module initializing.
 On *Microsoft Windows* platforms, install [*WinPcap*][winpcap] or [*Npcap*][npcap] tools instead.